avikodre03/Directory-App/README.md

 ## Usage

--Open the application in your web browser.
+- Open the application in your web browser.
--Click on the "Add New Person" tab to add individual information.
+- Click on the "Add New Person" tab to add individual information.
--Fill in the required details including name, date of birth, Aadhar number, and mobile number.
+- Fill in the required details including name, date of birth, Aadhar number, and mobile number.
--The age will be automatically calculated based on the date of birth.
+- The age will be automatically calculated based on the date of birth.
--Click the "Save" button to store the information locally.
+- Click the "Save" button to store the information locally.
--To delete a row, click the "Delete" button.
+- To delete a row, click the "Delete" button.
 If saved, it will be removed from local storage as well.
--Switch to the "Retrieve Information" tab to access stored data.
+- Switch to the "Retrieve Information" tab to access stored data.

 ## Screenshots